 , the results are analysed, deciphered and published in our quarterly joint publication, Business Now..
 These results inform Business SA policy and advocacy work and provide a robust indicator to government and other stakeholders of the business environment in South Australia.
 You can view all the past results here

-Business confidence has fallen for the second consecutive quarter, dropping 11.5 points from 95.9 to 84.4 – a level not seen since late 2017 - in the Business SA – William Buck Survey of Business Expectations.
-Over the past two surveys, business confidence has fallen more than 30 points.
+Business confidence has fallen for the third consecutive quarter, dropping 12.8 points from 84.4 to 71.6 – a level not seen since late 2006 - in the Business SA – William Buck Survey of Business Expectations.
+Since the December quarter last year, business confidence has fallen close 45 points.

 Insights: Jamie McKeough, Managing Director, William Buck

 Confidence has fallen significantly over the past 12 months to what could be considered a dramatic low, but they’ve come from a similarly dramatic high.
 In June last year confidence was riding high at 116.2 points, hovering around that marker throughout September and December.
 A year ago we had the highest levels of confidence since the troubled times of the late 2000s, now we have the lowest.

 The survey results reflect the volatile times in which we live, however, if you sit back and reflect - business conditions could be worse.
 Business conditions are less volatile than confidence, and that’s a good thing.
 There’s also less negative movement on the scale of conditions.